nextstrain/docs.nextstrain.org/src/guides/share/nextstrain-registry.md

     org: null
 ```
 Since Washington is in the USA, its `parentGeo` is `usa`.
+At the [top of the hierarchy](https://github.com/nextstrain/nextstrain.org/blob/master/static-site/content/allSARS-CoV-2Builds.yaml#L4) are hierarchy entries with the `parentGeo` value of `null`.
-We add this entry since there already existed one for `usa`, but not for `washington` which is the `geo` level of the build we are adding.
+We add this entry since there already existed one for `usa`, but not for `washington` which is the `geo` level of the build entry we are adding.
 The `url` and `org` fields are `null` since those only apply for build entries, but you no longer need to add these two extra fields as `null` anymore and can just leave them out like this:
 ```
   - name: Washington